-It was therefore impossible for any U.S. government to permit the missiles to remain and the U.S. would go to war, if necessary, to remove the missiles.
+It was therefore impossible for any U.S. government to permit the missiles to remain, and the U.S. would go to war, if necessary, to remove the missiles.
 Failure to gauge the reaction of ordinary U.S. citizens to the prospect of Russian missiles in Cuba was Khrushchev's key mistake in his planning for the crisis.
 It was certainly an understandable error for a Russian leader to make.
 Russia had lived with hostile enemies on its borders for centuries.
 The U.S. had missiles in countries relatively close to Russia, including Turkey.

 Another important element in the decisions made by Khrushchev is the fact that Communications in 1962 were not what they are today.
 As a result, Khrushchev had only incomplete control over the Russian military units in Cuba.
 The primary example of this was the shooting down of the American U-2 spy plane over Cuba on October 27.
 This occurred when a Russian commander violated orders and acted on his own initiative.
 Khrushchev was also having trouble controlling Castro, who, significantly, was the only head of state involved in the crisis that had not seen service in the military during WWII.

 Castro thought that if an invasion would trigger a nuclear war, the Soviets had the best chance of winning if they struck first with their nuclear weapons.
-Castro knew Cuba would be incinerated but was willing to sacrifice the island and its people for the good of his cause.
+Castro knew Cuba would be incinerated but was willing to sacrifice the island and its people for the good of the Communistcause world-wide.
 When Castro proposed in a letter to Khrushchev that the Russians begin a nuclear war before the invasion, Khrushchev was horrified.
 Khrushchev had already decided to remove the missiles; he was just waiting for the right time.
 After learning of Castro's position, Khrushchev decided that Russia had to dismantle the missiles immediately.